SeasFire/seasfire-datacube/README.md

 # SeasFire Cube: A Global Dataset for Seasonal Fire Modeling in the Earth System
-An open and accessible datacube for environmental and earth system monitoring
+An open and accessible datacube for environmental and Earth system monitoring

 ### Tutorial -  How to use
 A simple walkthrough to open the dataset, filter it based on location and time and visualise the features.